Cbot-XRPL/URI-Token-Remit/README.md

 ## Hook State Number Keys
 These are the number keys to param data stored in hook state.
-You will learn how to interact with them in the param section.
+You will learn how to interact with them in the hook parmeters section.

 |STATE|NUMBER|
 |-----------|-------|